 Spider mites thrive in hot, dry environments.
 In large populations of Spider mites, fine webbing is an indicator.

 It is vital to treat a damaged plant as soon as possible with a spider mite treatment to keep the plant looking its best and healthiest.

-- Handpicking is also an excellent way to get rid of the pest’s limited population in Anthurium.
+- Handpicking is also an excellent way to eliminate the pest’s limited population in Anthurium.

-- Spray the pests with a forceful stream of water to get rid of them.
+- Spray the pests with a forceful water stream to get rid of them.
 To prevent plants from being overwatered, cover the soil with plastic.

 - Similarly, you can control pests with yellow sticky traps.

 - In the case of a severe infestation, pyrethrin spray can help control the bugs.

 - For pest infection, you can also use organic pesticides like neem oil and horticulture oil.

 - Before bringing new plants to your collection, inspect and quarantine them.

 - Plants with high nitrogen levels and slow development attract pests, so don’t overwater or fertilize.